messier433/TinySvgPlot/README.md

   Single click on legend item: toggle visibility of selected element Double click of legend item: if selected item is visible, hide all other items.
 If not-visible, make all items visible Mouse wheel: Scroll legend in case items do not fit in vertical legend area
-- drag via middle click (to be done)
+- pan via middle mouse button
-- download generated SVG
+- download generated SVG (to be done)